Pre-commit System

 LAND verdict.
 It binds the review to the exact staged diff via SHA-256 hash,

-so a stub file (`touch .claude/.review-completed`) or a marker from a
+so a stub file (`touch .agents/.review-completed`) or a marker from a

 different staging state will not pass.
 If you stage additional changes after